Sun Peaks WWTP

 Project: Ski Resort

-After evaluating a few alternatives in the late nineties, Sun Peaks Resort selected the USBF® process, and in July 1999 awarded the initial phase design-build contract.
+After evaluating a few alternatives in the late nineties, Sun Peaks Resort selected the USBF® process, and in July 1999 awarded the initial phase Design-Build contract.
 The plant had to be flexible and allow for flows that dramatically change season to season and weekdays to weekends.
 Additionally, it had to be modular and expandable to allow for the resort and the population growth.
-Construction began in August, and the plant started receiving wastewater in November 1999.
-The resort’s growth has required a number of upgrades and expansions since, including additional bioreactors installed in 2003 and 2008.
+The resort’s growth has required a number of upgrades and expansions since, including additional bioreactors installed in 2003, 2008 and 2017.

 The permitted effluent parameters are at 30 mg/L each for BOD5 and TSS, not very demanding and the plant delivers much better.
 BOD5 is typically less than 10 mg/L, TSS from 5 to 20 mg/L, ammonia less than 1 mg/L and Total Nitrogen in the 10 to 20 mg/L range.
 When the supernatant from the sludge dewatering process is not returned back into the influent, the Total Phosphorus is biologically reduced to 2 to 3 mg/L.